 Southwest has limited the number of passengers on each flight, and in this video they have said flights will be limited to 2/3 of full capacity.
 I flew in August on a flight from Atlanta to Indianapolis that was entirely sold except for the middle seat, while the flight I took from Indy to Atlanta was about 60% full.

 2. Middle Seat Occupancy Unnecessary Except for Traveling Parties

 While Southwest says they won’t prevent passengers from sitting in the middle seat, the limited number on board will not necessitate this seat being filled.
 Those who are traveling together and want to sit together can.
 Southwest will not direct you where to sit.
-This will continue through at least November 30.
+This will continue through November 30.

 3. First and Last 2 to 3 Rows Blocked

 Southwest has said they will block the first two to three and last two to three rows of the aircraft, so no one can sit there.
 All other seats will be open.

 4. Boarding in Groups of 10

 Boarding now takes place in groups of 10 with passengers appropriately physically distanced and only on one side of the boarding poles.